Bentheim Elementary Annual Report

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2019-20 educational progress for Bentheim Elementary.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2021-22 educational progress for Bentheim Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Dan Scoville for assistance.
+If you have any questions about the AER, please contact Jared Randall for assistance.

-The AER is available for you to review electronically by clicking this link.
+The AER is available for you to review electronically by clicking on the link: Bentheim Annual Report - 2021/2022.
 You may also review a copy from the Bentheim office.

 State law requires that we also report additional information.